Multilinear analysis of quaternion arrays: theory and computation: Quaternion Canonical Polyadic Decomposition

 These ambiguities play a crucial role to define the uniqueness of the Q-CPD; see \cref*{sub:uniquenessQuaternionCPD} for more details.
 Finally, note that handling the Q-CPD trivial ambiguities does not pose any challenge as long as non-commutativity of quaternion multiplication is taken into account.

 The matrix unfoldings of the quaternion CPD model follow directly from the unfoldings \eqref{eq:unfoldingTucker_1} -- \eqref{eq:unfoldingTucker_2_real} of the Tucker model.
-Indeed, since in the quaternion CPD the core tensor can always be chosen to be the identity tensor, the unfoldings of $\tens{T} =\llbracket \bfA, \bfB, \bfC\rrbracket$ read
+As already mentioned, the Q-CPD can be viewed as a special case of the Tucker model with a core identity tensor; therefore the unfoldings of $\tens{T} =\llbracket \bfA, \bfB, \bfC\rrbracket$ read

 Once again, these matrix unfoldings are similar to those of the real and complex cases (see, e.g., \cite{kolda2009tensor}) yet matrix and Khatri-Rao products have direct or reverse orderings due to non-commutativity of the quaternion product.
-Moreover, these unfoldings are essential to the practical computation of the factors matrices $\bfA, \bfB$ and $\bfC$; see \Cref{sec:algo} for further details.
+Moreover, these unfoldings are essential to the practical computation of the factor matrices $\bfA, \bfB$ and $\bfC$; see \Cref{sec:algo} for further details.

 To conclude this section, note that it is also possible to derive mathematical expressions for the matrix slices of the Q-CPD \eqref{eq:CPDformat_elementwise}.
 The frontal slices $\bfT_{::i_3} \in \bbH^{N_1\times N_2}$, lateral slices $\bfT_{:i_2:} \in \bbH^{N_1\times N_3}$ and horizontal slices $\bfT_{i_1::} \in \bbH^{N_2\times N_3}$ of $\tens{T} =\llbracket \bfA, \bfB, \bfC\rrbracket$ can be written in terms of factor matrices as